czyys/dustforceguide/README.md

 ### Left friction ###

-Due to a programming mistake friction while going to the left is considerably more harsh than when going to the right.
+Due to a programming mistake friction while going to the left in the air is considerably more harsh than when going to the right.
 Check how long it takes Dustman to reach each set of white tiles:

 ![26.webp](Resources/26.webp)